 But what about SmallWorld Money Transfer?
 To determine its overall cost we need to compare a transfer with a benchmark, the mid-market rate, which in theory has no cost.
 Practically speaking, it is unlikely that you will ever receive the equivalent of the mid-market rate, however, your goal should be to get as close as possible.

 If you can achieve a total cost of less than 1% of the overall transaction value then you are on the right track.
 However, it really depends on what your needs are and if you are willing to pay a little bit extra for additional features, advice, or research.
 To find out the mid-market rate of any currency pairing, use this calculator at xe.com.

 What is the cost of SmallWorld Money Transfer?

-SmallWorld has an average overall cost of 2.69%.
-To calculate this figure, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
+To calculate the cost of SmallWorld, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
 The overall cost of each transaction was then compared against the mid-market rate and represented as a percentage of the transfer value.

 Here is the calculation:

 An average cost of 2.69% means that for every £1,000 sent, on average £26.90 will be lost in spread + fees.
 By using this figure, we can make a general representation of SmallWorld across a range of transfer values.
 Of course, it is not a perfect representation by any means, but it is helpful for comparative purposes.